doubleirish/OSCON_2015/README.md

     *   ### Mesos: The operating system for your datacenter - David Greenberg (Two Sigma)

         In this talk, we'll learn all about Mesos - what it is, how you can leverage it to simplify your infrastructure and reduce AWS/cloud computing costs, and why you should develop your next application on top of it.
 This talk will give you the tools you need to understand whether Mesos is the right fit for your infrastructure, and several starting points for learning more about Mesos.

+        > Conor - good overview of mesos , using an operating system anaolgy nice overview of associated tech like marathon, Aurora, spark, DCOS for amazon and playa-mesos for devTesting covers mesos masters , schedulers etc. [slides](http://www.slideshare.net/DavidGreenberg7/mesos-the-operating-system-for-your-datacenter)

     *   00:40:23 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)